samjulien/blog/_posts/2018-08-23-what-companies-can-learn-from-the-reddit-data-breach.markdown

 ---
 layout: post
 title: "What Companies Can Learn From The Reddit Data Breach"
-metatitle: "What Companies Can Learn From The Reddit Data Breach"
+metatitle: "2018 Reddit Data Breach - Two-Factor Auth and Cyber Security"
 description: "Learn how advanced forms of two-factor authentication and identity management can prevent data breaches."
-metadescription: "In July 2018, a copy of Reddit's user data was stolen.
-Learn how advanced forms of two-factor authentication and identity management can prevent data breaches."
+metadescription: "A deeper look into Reddit's 2018 user data breach.
+Learn how advanced forms of two-factor authentication 2FA, alongside features like anomaly-detection can prevent data breaches."
 date: 2018-08-23 12:30
 category: Security, Breaches
 author: